torjuskd/vulnscan/README.md

 ![Java CI with Maven](https://github.com/torjuskd/vulnscan/workflows/Java%20CI%20with%20Maven/badge.svg?branch=master) [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## Setup and dependencies
-To be able to run this application, you must have some dependencies installed and on your `PATH` for non-interactive shells.
+- To be able to run this application, you must have some dependencies installed and on your `$PATH` for non-interactive shells.
-This usually means that: To make your PATH entries available to /bin/sh scripts run by a specific user, add the PATH entry to the `~/.profile` file or `~/.bash_profile` or `~/.bash_login`.
+- This usually means that: To make your PATH entries available to /bin/sh scripts run by a specific user, add the `$PATH` entry to the `~/.profile` file or `~/.bash_profile` or `~/.bash_login`.
+- Additionally, requirements must be installed for dependencies using Python, and Go must be installed for subjack to work.
+The easiest way to do this is probably to follow the installation guide for each of the modules, and then make sure the binaries are on `$PATH` for vulnscan to use.

 ### Dependencies
 - `postgresql` - install on eg. Ubuntu with `sudo apt install postgresql postgresql-contrib`, installed by default on Kali.